 Millions of Americans file for bankruptcy each year because they can not pay their bills.
 If this applies to you, be sure that you know what the laws of your state are.
 Most states differ in their laws governing bankruptcy.
 Some states may protect you home, and some may not.
 Familiarize yourself with the bankruptcy laws of your state prior to filing.

 Don’t file for bankruptcy until you know what assets of yours can and can’t be seized.
 The Bankruptcy Code provides a list of all the different kinds of assets that you can exclude.
 Be sure that you study this list.
 Make yourself aware of any assets you have that could be seized.
 Failure to do this could cause some ugly surprises down the road when you discover that your valuables must be seized.

-You should never give up.
+Keep working to improve your situation.
 Once bankruptcy has been filed, you may be able to regain possession of items such as electronic goods or cars that were taken away from you.
-If your personal property was repossessed within 90 days before your bankruptcy filing, you may have a chance of getting it back.
-Speak with a lawyer that will provide you with guidance for the entire thing.
+If it has been fewer than 90 days since you filed for bankruptcy, it is possible for you to get repossessed property back.
+Consult with a lawyer who is able to assist you in the filing of your petition.

 Find a bankruptcy attorney who offers free consultations, and ask lots of questions.
 The majority of lawyers offer their first consult at no cost, so ensure you meet with several to find one that you like.
 Don’t hire an attorney who fails to address all your concerns and questions.
 You can think about your decision before making a commitment.
 You can take as much time as you need to meet with different lawyers.

 If you are seriously thinking of filing bankruptcy, make sure that you contact an attorney.
 With all the ins and outs of bankruptcies, it can be hard to grasp all the knowledge.
 An attorney that specializes in personal bankruptcy, can help guide you and make sure that your filing happens properly.